 Typical financial aid packages may consist of grants, loans, scholarships and work-study.
 Students with high financial need are first awarded gift aid, including grants and scholarships, and then are awarded self-help aid such as work-study and loan funds.
 Students with unusual circumstances may contact the Financial Aid Office to request a review of the EFC calculation used to determine financial need.
-Financial Aid funds are credited to the student's account during the 9th week of the semester and the Bursar's Office deducts the cost of tuition, fees, and other related expenses.
-Once aid is processed, the student will receive notification of any excess funds and the process for refund check distribution.
+Financial Aid funds are credited to the student's account at the end of the 9th week of the semester and the Bursar's Office deducts the cost of tuition, fees, and other related expenses.
+Once aid is processed, the student will receive notification from the Bursar's Office of any excess funds and the process for refund check distribution.